ymgyt/syndicationd/README.md

 The feed to subscribe to should be entered in the format:
 `Requirement` `Category` `URL`

-When you close the editor, the subscription request is sent to the API.
+When you close the editor, the subscription request is sent to the selected backend API.
+In the default local mode this is the in-process API backed by the local SQLite database.

 #### Requirement